 Matt McMahan, Texas Roadhouse, emphasizes the importance of adapting to the given situation: “The meaning of safety culture will differ depending on the circumstances.
 When referring to operational safety, it can mean daily awareness and frequent communication.
 In terms of safety management, the signs of a safety culture can mean the attention around identifying and determining appropriate treatment for the identified risks.”

 Q: Why is safety important to your organization?

 Mark, Dalkia: “Safety is the first step in showing our team that we truly care about their wellbeing.
 Without that sense of safety, we are not doing our part to motivate and fulfill our team members fundamental needs as humans.
 Dalkia prides itself on having innovators with a great sense of collaboration.
 Without a focus on safety, the feeling of team begins to erode.
 The goal of our organization is to preserve and encourage a culture of teamwork and belonging.”

 Matt, Texas Roadhouse: “No one wants to be injured or have someone else be injured, so the desire to create and sustain a safe environment comes naturally.
 And Texas Roadhouse’s mission is to provide Legendary Food, Legendary Service®.
 Neither of those goals can be achieved in an environment where guests, vendors, or employees feel unsafe.”

 Q: How has your organization improved its safety performance and safety culture?

 Matt, Texas Roadhouse: “We’ve focused on making improvements each year and obtain ideas from across the organization.
 The result is improving documentation, metrics, technology, and innovative ideas.
-Above all, [it comes down to] good communication.
+Above all, good communication.
 An organization can have industry-leading tools, but outcomes will be mediocre without solid, memorable communication practices.”